lzwjava/blog-source/_posts/2024-01-20-yearly-review.md

 shared his learning and questions of the world.
 Though I shouldn't propagate of his unpopular ideas like that human didn't go to the moon at 1969 to make my life troublesome sometimes, I should continue to gain his wisdom of software engineering in next years.
 And of course many other people or colleagues teaches me a lot.

 One of my previous mistakes is that once I found what is best, company or people.
 I started to measure other companies or people with the best standard.
-When I have conflicts with the third party, then I insist what I thought.
+When I have conflicts with the other party, then I insist what I thought.
 Then it probably put people down or make them angry.
 I should value more difference and look the good side of every thing.

 I try to reflect deeply on what made the pain in my brain, what made my life difficult, what happened in this world with all I see in this life.